How to wipe all personal data and erase your iPhone and iPad

 - Now tap on General.

-- Scroll all the way to the bottom and tap on Reset.
+- Scroll to the bottom and tap Transfer or Reset iPhone.

-Tap on Erase All Content and Settings.
+- Tap Erase All Content and Settings.

-- Tap on Erase iPhone.
+- Tap Continue.

-- Enter your Passcode.
+- Enter your device passcode.

-Enter your Apple ID password to turn off Activate Lock and remove the device from Find my iPhone.
+- Enter your Apple ID password to turn off Activation Lock and remove the device from Find my iPhone.

 Once the wiping process is complete, you can set up as a new device, restore from a different backup, or give or sell your device to someone else without worries.